 Rose bunched up a handful of dirty-brown hair that she’d snipped off the neighbour dog’s wiggly backside.
 She added four matches she’d taken from Olivia’s room, and wrapped everything in a sheet of paper she’d found beneath Mr Sévère’s desk.
 She wasn’t supposed to enter his office.
 But then, she wasn’t supposed to do a lot of things she did.

-While she worked, a summer wind sneaked through the window and lifted her hair.
+As she worked, a warm evening breeze sneaked through the window and lifted wisps of her hair.
 The tip of her tongue poked out of her mouth, curling up, snakelike.
-She caught herself, tucked her tongue between her teeth to hold it still, and gazed out the window and down to the courtyard.
-Higgins was grooming the horses.
-Everything was in place.
+She caught herself, tucked her tongue between her teeth to hold it still, and gazed out the window.
+Standing on tiptoe, she surveyed the courtyard.

 The chestnuts jumped.

 Alf being the kitchen boy.
 He sported two very large ears, of which the left was more lopsided than the right.
 This condition alone had earned him Rose’s distaste when first they’d met.

 He would get those ears pulled in a moment.
 She hated Alf, he was… Well, silly, clumsy, and naive was how one could best describe him.
 He was two years her senior and a brat.
 The feeling of dislike was mutual.

 Alf often took a beating for things he hadn’t done.
 What a dumb boy!
 No one suspected her, of course.
 Not ever.
 Girls don’t build stink bombs, they don’t climb out of the attic’s top window, and traipse about the roof.
 And a girl would never throw a dead cat down the chimney.

 Rose loved being a girl.